smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec_ES.md

       type: number
       x-ngsi:
         type: Property
-        units: P1.
+        units: P1
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCalculated:
-      description: Date of the calculated entity defined by the user.
+      description: Date of the calculated entity defined by the user
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: